Dual-Resonator Kinetic-Inductance Detector for Distinction between Signal and 1/f Frequency Noise: I. Introduction

-A major limitation to the performance in KIDs and qubits arises from the same defect type, that is a two-level system (TLS) defect residing in a dielectric or at a material interface within the device.
-KIDs are perturbed in resonance frequency by the photon signal, however, TLSs meanwhile induce 1/f frequency noise which causes difficulties in signal detection.
-Similarly, in QIP the qubit transition frequency experiences frequency noise from TLSs \cite{PRL123, PRB015}.
+The performance in KIDs and qubits is sometimes limited by the same defect type, that is a defect commonly named the two-level system (TLS) which resides in dielectrics and at material interfaces within the device.
+KIDs are perturbed in resonance frequency by the illuminating photon signal \cite{DayPK}, however, TLSs meanwhile induce $1/f$ frequency noise which causes difficulties in signal detection \cite{NoisePropGao}.
+Similarly, in QIP the qubit transition experiences frequency noise from TLSs \cite{PRL123, PRB015}.
 This noise necessitates recalibration of pulse-driven qubit logic gates \cite{PRA016, PRL0052}.
 Recent studies of TLS noise mechanisms for KIDs and qubits have shown the importance of a more in-depth understanding of TLSs \cite{PRL123, PRB015, APL90-2007, PRL0052, APL92-2008}.
-Two recent theories explain that the interaction between TLSs is responsible for 1/f frequency noise whereby low-frequency thermally fluctuating TLSs influence high-frequency (near-resonance) TLSs \cite {PRB91-2015, Alex1}, which in turn interacts with the high frequency superconducting mode \cite{PRL010, PRL004}.
-Traditionally there is a strategy to minimize the influence of TLSs in KIDs and qubits through material choices \cite{Steffen, Chu, Burnett, Neill, SRON} and geometry optimization \cite {AIP}.
+Two recent theories explain that the interaction between TLSs is responsible for $1/f$ frequency noise whereby low-frequency thermally fluctuating TLSs influence high-frequency (near-resonance) TLSs \cite {PRB91-2015, Alex1}, which in turn interact with the high-frequency superconducting mode \cite{PRL010, PRL004}.
+Traditionally the influence of TLSs in KIDs and qubits is minimized through material choices \cite{Steffen, Chu, Burnett, Neill, SRON} and geometry optimization \cite {AIP}.
 While increasing the measurement power lowers the frequency noise from TLSs, it also generates quasiparticles.
-This leads to obfuscation of the KID photon signal, because the signal is also produced by generating quasiparticles \cite{refforQP}.
+This leads to the obfuscation of the KID photon signal, because the signal is itself caused by quasiparticles (via illumination of the detector)\gray{because the signal is also produced by generating quasiparticles} \cite{refforQP}.